Savelor/SQLAIRefactor/docs/SQLinjection.md

 **🛠️ Solutions to Prevent SQL Injection**
 There are multiple strategies to prevent SQL injection.
 Below are some of the most widely used and effective approaches.

-**Solution 1**: A safe option is to introduce input validation.
+**Solution 1: Input Validation** A safe option is to introduce input validation.
 This involves checking that user inputs conform to expected formats before using them in SQL queries.
 By restricting input to valid characters or patterns, and excluding specific keywords, you can significantly reduce the risk of injection attacks, though this alone could not be sufficient.
 ```sql

 CREATE PROCEDURE [dbo].[usp_testInj1]